sematext/docs/docs/synthetics/ci-cd-integration.md

 ### Customize Request Configuration

 There are cases where you might want to customize request parameters depending on the environment.
-For example, the deployment URL for running the monitor in PR env or a different HTTP header for the staging environment.
+For example, the deployment URL for running the monitor in a PR env or a different HTTP header for the staging environment.
 You can pass these custom configurations as part of run monitor API data.
 When the custom values are passed the configured values for scheduled runs will be overridden with the custom values.

-For HTTP monitors, the following fields can be customized:
+For [HTTP monitors](./http-monitor.md), the following fields can be customized:

 * URL
 * Request Headers